Get a quote on Inland Marine Insurance

 Movable Equipment or Property

-For construction industry businesses, inland marine also offers builder’s risk coverage which provides coverage for buildings in progress before they are completed.
+For construction industry businesses, Inland Marine Insurance also offers builder’s risk coverage, which provides coverage for buildings in progress before they are completed.
 This coverage can include protection for materials stored at a building site while construction is in progress, as well as partially completed and temporary structures.

 Instruments of Transportation or Communication

-Some fixed infrastructure is also covered under inland marine when it is an instrument of transportation or communication.
+Some fixed infrastructure is also covered under Inland Marine Insurance when it is an instrument of transportation or communication.
 This includes: